 Benoit Denizet-Lewis is a magazine journalist and a New York Times bestselling author.
 He contributes primarily to The New York Times Magazine, where he began in 2002 and has written about identity, LGBT life, mental health, politics, sports, and dogs.
-He is also a regular contributor to the New York Times Sunday Book Review.
+He is an NEH Public Scholar and has received grant and fellowship support from New America, MacDowell, and the Alicia Patterson Foundation.

 The former editor-in-chief of the Boston-based Good Men Project, Benoit's work has been featured in Rolling Stone, The New Republic, Sports Illustrated, Details, The Advocate, Slate, and Spin.
 He has spoken about his life and work on many television and radio programs, including The Today Show, Good Morning America, Anderson Cooper 360, and NPR's Here & Now.

 Notable Magazine Work